Skip to main content

 He is a licensed psychologist in North Carolina, Hawai’i, Florida, and South Carolina.
 He has temporary permits to practice in Alabama, Arizona, Arkansas, Colorado, Commonwealth of the N. Mariana Islands, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Texas, Utah, Virginia, Washington, West Virginia, Wisconsin, and Wyoming (APIT/IPC/TAP).

-Dr. Mulchay is honored to have served as president of our local psychological association (the Western North Carolina Psychological Association) and as the Membership Chair for our state psychological association.
+Dr. Mulchay is honored to serve as the president-elect for our state psychological association.
+He is also honored to have served as president of our local psychological association (the Western North Carolina Psychological Association).
 He is also proud to serve as the treasurer of the International Council of Psychologists.
 In addition, he serves on the continuing education committee for the Association of Family and Conciliation Courts.
-For the past three years, he has served as an instructor at the National Family Law Institute.
+For the past four years, he has served as an instructor at the National Family Law Institute.

 Outside of work, Dr. Mulchay enjoys spending time with his family and his Australian Shepherd.
 He enjoys spending time on the water (surfing, paddling, swimming), hiking in the mountains, or attending a concert.